gsdriver/ssml-check/README.md

                             // locale-specific attributes like amazon:emotion
   validateAudioFiles:false, // Whether to validate audio files against
-                            // acceptable formats (bit rate, sample rate, etc) }
+                            // acceptable formats (bit rate, sample rate, etc) unsupportedTags:undefined, // An array of tags that will be flagged as invalid
+                             // For example, ['prosody'] }
 ```